 One of the first steps in buying New York City real estate is picking an agent.
 Experienced?
 Check.
 Trustworthy?
 Check.
 Personable?
 Check.
 Do they offer rebates?
 Ummm, what?

 If you've never heard of buyer agent commission rebates, you're not alone.
-They’re the big secret the real estate brokerage industry doesn’t want you to know about and can save you a ton of money.
-To be more specific, over the last six years, Yoreevo’s buyers have received an average commission rebate of $20,137 and over $11 million in total!
+They’re the big secret the real estate brokerage industry doesn’t want you to know about — and they can save you a ton of money.
+To be more specific, over the last eight years, Yoreevo’s buyers have received an average commission rebate of $24,474 and over $16 million in total!

 Those renovations you wanted to do?
 New furniture?
 A buyer rebate can go a long way towards paying for part or even all of that so let's make sure you get one!